Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 You'll be very thankful to have some of these mostly veggie bite-sized muffins or "tots" to snack on at a party!
 They're so appetizing it's hard to resist popping one into your mouth.

-Luckily, they're healthy and very low in carbs.
+Luckily, they're healthy and very low in carbs and calories.
 The basic formula is vegetables, cheese, egg, and seasoning.
 So you can enjoy plenty!

-This is one of my favorite stealthy tricks for sneaking more vegetables into the menu.
+This is one of my favorite low-carb snacks because it sneaks more vegetables onto the menu.
 Which one is your favorite?

 - Cauliflower Muffins are pictured below!

-- Spinach and Feta Cheese have the flavor profile of Greek Spanakopita.
+- Spinach Feta Muffins have the flavor profile of Greek Spanakopita.

 - Zucchini Egg Bites are like a tasty little quiche.